Inference in Auctions with Many Bidders Using Transaction Prices: Introduction

-Beyond the benchmark model, we consider three extensions.
+Beyond the benchmark model, we consider two extensions.
 First, we show that our analysis for second-price auctions extends to first-price auctions.
-Second, we broaden our analysis to encompass potential bidders and conditional IPV scenarios.
+Second, we broaden our analysis to encompass potential bidders, conditional IPV scenarios, and reserve price.
 The presence of potential bidders often occurs when some buyers' bids remain unsubmitted or unobserved.
 This scenario complicates standard methods, particularly when the count of potential bidders is unknown.
 In contrast, our analysis remains unaffected, as the tail of the underlying valuation distribution and the equilibrium bidding function remain unchanged.
-Third, our analysis extends to examining cases involving affiliated values.
-Specifically, we accommodate auction-level unobserved heterogeneity $A$, conditional on which buyers possess independent values.
+Regarding the conditional IPV setup, we accommodate auction-level unobserved heterogeneity $A$, conditional on which buyers possess independent values.
 This scenario, known as conditional IPV, has been explored by \citet{li2000cipv}.
 With only a limited number of auctions, existing methods struggle to identify the underlying valuation distribution $F_{V|A}$ conditional on this heterogeneity.
-However, our methodology can be employed to discern the tail of $F_{V|A}$ provided we observe at least three bids from a single auction.
+However, our methodology can be used to discern the tail of $F_{V|A}$, provided we observe at least three bids from a single auction.

 The rest of the paper is organized as follows.
 The following subsection reviews the existing literature and discusses our contribution.
 Section \ref{sec:setup} establishes the new asymptotic framework with many bidders and discusses its relationship with extreme value (EV) theory.
 Section \ref{sec:sp} focuses on second-price auctions and introduces our new inference methods.
 Section \ref{sec:sp-supplus} presents confidence intervals for the winner's expected utility, Section \ref{sec:sp-revenue} introduces confidence intervals for the seller's expected revenue, and Section \ref{sec:sp-index} outlines hypothesis tests for the tail index.
 Section \ref{sec:extension} extends the analysis to first-price auctions, the conditional IPV model, and the presence of reserve prices.
 We provide Monte Carlo simulations in Section \ref{sec:simulation}.
 Section \ref{sec:application} applies our inference methods to data from Hong Kong license plate auctions, and Section \ref{sec:conclusion} concludes.
-The paper's appendix provides all proofs, auxiliary results, and computational details.
+The paper's supplementary appendix provides all proofs, auxiliary results, and computational details.